mars-planet/mars_city/servers/habitat_monitor/doc/README.rst

 ++++++++++++++

     1. Click on 'File' menu.

-    2. Click on 'Add Device'.
+    2. Click on 'Add Device' option.
         .. image:: images/tutorial/2.PNG

     3. Enter the device address.
         .. image:: images/tutorial/3.PNG

     4. Select and attribute from the device and a summary function.
 Also enter the summary period.
         The summary period should be in the format 'hh:mm:ss.ms'.
             .. image:: images/tutorial/4.PNG

     5. Click on 'Add Summary' button.

     6. Enter the 'Total values to be shown in the graph'.
         .. image:: images/tutorial/5.PNG

     7. Enter the graph updation time in microseconds.
         .. image:: images/tutorial/6.PNG